martinvl/MPC-2014/elect/README.md

 The first candidates to be eliminated are at positions 2 and 4.
 They leave the line.
-Then candidate 1 goes to position 1, candidate 3 goes to position 2 and candidate 5 goes to position 3, so the new line will consist of positions 1,2 and 3.
+Then candidate at position 1 stays, the candidate at 3 goes to position 2 and the candidate at 5 goes to position 3, so the new line will consist of positions 1,2 and 3.
 The process then restarts at position 1.
 The candidates at positions 1 and 3 are now eliminated.
 There is only one candidate remaining, on position 2.